ADDAPT-ML/ParBaLS/README.md

 # ParBaLS: Myopic Bayesian Decision Theory for Batch Active Learning with Partial Batch Label Sampling

+Our paper is available at [https://arxiv.org/abs/2510.09877](https://arxiv.org/abs/2510.09877).
 Our experiments are based on [LabelBench](https://arxiv.org/abs/2306.09910), a well-established framework to benchmark label-efficient learning, including active learning.

 ## Setup Python Environment